Pingumaniac/Blockchain_Voting_System/README.md

 3. PyMySQL (v1.0.3)
 4. WerkZeug (v2.2.3)

-## Instructions for checking out the latest stable version

-* TBU

 ## How to build this software

 ### 1. Please make sure you have downloaded MySQL (v8.0.33).